by Kilmor and John Albert

 The clout chasers are all but gone now.
 Most have bolted for major, liberally-funded, social-justice cities or to white institutions to be on the other side of case studies.
 Gone with them are the resources and capital, both financial and social.
 And the media, both Black and mainstream, still go back to them over and over again even though they know that they haven’t lived, organized, or protested in Ferguson in years.27

-In contrast, O22 maintained its presence among the masses and its insistence that their voices be most prominent in the struggle against police brutality.
+In contrast, O22 maintained its presence among the masses and insisted that their voices be most prominent in the struggle against police brutality.
 It demonstrated the capacity, willingness, and necessity to bring forward those most deeply oppressed to serve as the backbone in the battle for a better world.
-In doing so, O22 further established to other participants that the struggle against police violence and state repression is not merely a question of “fighting the good fight,” but for many, a matter of life and death.
+In doing so, O22 further demonstrated to other participants that the struggle against police violence and state repression is, for many, not merely a question of “fighting the good fight,” but a matter of life and death.
 It demonstrated the capacity to mold—through political practice and training—committed fighters and leaders from among the most oppressed communities in the US who have little to no formal political experience.
-O22 demonstrated the capacity to develop and draw upon the strength of a broad, united front of academics, activists, artists, community and religious leaders, lawyers, and others to stand in solidarity with the most oppressed members of society.
+O22 demonstrated the capacity to develop and draw upon the strength of a broad united front of academics, activists, artists, community and religious leaders, lawyers, and others to stand in solidarity with the most oppressed members of society.
 It demonstrated the necessity to recognize police violence as systemic, a form of political repression meant to control populations whose wretched conditions make them potentially rebellious.
 Finally, O22 demonstrated the necessity of a correct theoretical orientation to guide political work.
 Owing predominantly to its communist/Maoist organizing model, O22 insisted that the oppressed themselves be the most visible and vocal members of the Coalition, giving them a deeper sense of ownership and control over its decisions.
 In contrast with many groups today, rather than asking for an end to police brutality, murder, and repression, O22 demanded it, and rather than appealing to politicians or directing people to seek redress through official channels, it asked them to rely on nobody but themselves and nothing but their collective determination.

 3 Amadou Diallo was a 23-year-old immigrant from Guinea who was murdered by police outside of his apartment in the Bronx, New York on February 4, 1999.
 He was unarmed and holding his wallet when police fired 41 rounds, 19 of which struck Diallo.